Geek-a-Byte/PyHaxx/README.md

 <h3> Object: </h3>
 <pre>
 An object is simply a collection of data (variables) and methods (functions) that act on those data.
-A parrot is an object, as it has the following properties: name, age, color as attributes and singing, dancing as behavior The concept of OOP in Python focuses on creating reusable code.
+A parrot is an object, as it has the following properties: name, age, color as attributes and singing, dancing as behavior.
+An object is also called an instance of a class and the process of creating this object is called instantiation.
+The concept of OOP in Python focuses on creating reusable code.
 This concept is also known as DRY (Don't Repeat Yourself).
 </pre>
 <h3>Class:</h3>